 Organization: The association is a 501(c)(6) private, nonprofit corporation.

-Leadership: David M. Schraver, President; Glenn Lau-Kee, President-elect; David P. Miranda, Secretary; Sharon Stern Gerstman, Treasurer.
+Leadership: Glenn Lau-Kee, President; David P. Miranda, President-elect; Ellen G. Makfosky, Secretary; Sharon Stern Gerstman, Treasurer.
 Officers serve a one-year term beginning June 1 of each year.

 Membership gender breakdown: 64 percent male, 36 percent female.

-Top areas of concentration of members: real property,16 percent; corporate, 15 percent; general civil litigation, 15 percent; business,13 percent; trusts and estates, 13 percent; commercial litigation, 10 percent; general practice, 10 percent;
+Top areas of concentration of members: real property,15 percent; general civil litigation, 14 percent; corporate, 13 percent; trusts and estates, 12 percent; business,12 percent; commercial litigation, 9 percent; general practice, 9 percent; personal injury, 9 percent

 Budget: About $25 million a year.